-Numerous methods have been developed to determine protein atom radii and volumes (Bondi 1964; Chothia 1974; Richards 1974; Finney 1975; Harpaz, Gerstein et al. 1994; Li and Nussinov 1998; Liang, Edelsbrunner et al. 1998; Tsai, Taylor et al. 1999).
+Numerous methods have been developed to determine protein atom radii and volumes (Bondi, 1964; Chothia, 1974; Richards, 1974; Finney, 1975; Harpaz et al., 1994; Li and Nussinov, 1998; Liang et al., 1998a,b; Tsai et al., 1999).
 These radii and volumes have been necessary in understanding protein structure and particularly, in uncovering the relationship between packing and stability.
 A more accurate protein radii and volume set helps make these calculations more accurate.
-Examples of studies requiring an accurate radii and volumes have characterized a number of protein properties, such as protein energies (Chothia 1975), protein-protein interactions (Janin and Chothia 1990), standard residue volumes (Harpaz, Gerstein et al. 1994), internal core packing (Janin 1979; Richards 1985), packing at the water interface (Gerstein, Tsai et al. 1995; Gerstein and Chothia 1996), protein cavities (Richards 1979; Hubbard and Argos 1995; Liang, Edelsbrunner et al. 1998; Liang, Edelsbrunner et al. 1998), the quality of crystal structures (Pontius, Richelle et al. 1996), and even measurement of the fit between an enzyme and its substrate (Finney 1978; David 1988).
+Examples of studies requiring an accurate radii and volumes have characterized a number of protein properties, such as protein energies (Chothia, 1975), protein-protein interactions (Janin and Chothia, 1990), standard residue volumes (Harpaz et al., 1994), internal core packing (Janin, 1979; Richards, 1985), packing at the water interface (Gerstein et al., 1995; Gerstein and Chothia, 1996), protein cavities (Richards, 1979; Hubbard and Argos, 1995; Liang et al., 1998a,b), the quality of crystal structures (Pontius et al., 1996), and even measurement of the fit between an enzyme and its substrate (Finney, 1978; David, 1988).
 All methods that calculate volumes of atoms use some sort of atom typing scheme with an associated radii set assigned to these types.
-As shown in Table I, the most common approach for typing protein atoms uses united atoms and a chemical typing scheme.
-United atoms are necessary because most protein structures solved by X-ray diffraction do not have resolved hydrogen atoms.
+As shown in Table 1, the most common approach for typing protein atoms uses united atoms and a chemical typing scheme.
+United atoms are necessary because most protein structures solved by x-ray diffraction do not have resolved hydrogen atoms.
 This united model convention produces atomic groups instead of individual atoms for many atom types, where an atom type includes a heavy atom and its associated hydrogen atoms.
 However, for the sake of simplicity, we sometimes refer to atom types as atoms, even if some are actually a group of atoms.
 A chemical typing scheme results from atom types derived from the radii used.
 Since the chemistry of an atom determines its radii, atom typing schemes based on atom radii are also tied to an atom's chemistry.
 The work described in this paper investigates this assumption that the best atom typing for protein volume calculations should be solely dependent on the chemistry of atoms and attempts to find the minimum number of atom types necessary to describe protein packing.
-Because atom typing has always been associated with the radii used, the separate issue of an appropriate atom typing scheme has not been well addressed.
-In order to isolate the effects of atom typing from the effects of a radii set, we calculated atom volumes without radii and compare them based on the atom typing scheme used.
+Because atom typing has always been associated with the radii used, the separate issue of an appropriate atom typing scheme has